Bo was standing with his little sister in a graveyard.

 "Sorry, but I forgot," Bo answered.

 Abi looked at him sourly, took her food, and left for her room.
-She was only six, but it still affected him.
+She was only six, but every little thing added up.

 He lay on his bed, looking gloomy at the ceiling.